balajeerc/pomodoro-intrusive/README.md

 ```
 pomodoro-intrusive restart:work     # Restarts the work time
 pomodoro-intrusive restart:break    # Restarts the break time
-pomodoro-intrusive status           # Prints current pomodoro nag status
 ```

 ## <a name="configuration">Configuration</a>

-- Configuration of the parameters such as the pomodoro activity intervals can be done by editing `config.json`.
+- Configuration of the parameters such as the pomodoro activity intervals can be done by editing `<installation_dir>/dist/pomodoroConfig.json`.
-- Configruation/overriding of the screen locking mechanism can be achieved by editing `lockCommand.json`.

 ## <a name="roadmap">Roadmap</a>

-- I wrote this over a weekend, so though initially I intended to be ambitious and target Windows and OSX as well, the overhead of figuring out the platform specific calls of automatic screen locking and unlocking were too overwhelming to tackle.
-- Drop me a mail/file an issue if you like this but need it for a different OS/desktop environment.
+- Standalone installers/zip packages for Windows and OSX.
+- Systray icon and menu to perform the various actions currently accessible only from commandline.
+- GUI to configure options rather than having to edit the configuration files manually.

 ## <a name="credits">Credits</a>